rashusharda/rashusharda/README.md

 - 🔭 I’m currently working on **an exciting project-soon to be shared!**

-- 🌱 I’m currently learning **C, workings behind AI and problem solving.**
+- 🌱 I’m currently learning **Javascript, workings behind AI and problem solving.**

-- 📝 I regularly write articles on [https://medium.com/@shardarashu](https://medium.com/@shardarashu)

 - 📫 How to reach me **shardarashu@gmail.com**